idlefor/bookMyShow/README.md

 # Improvements to be made outside the assignment scope
 1. To add scheduler job to scan all the record in the database for show_seat so that those booking status BOOKING_RESERVED after the cancellation time is up can to become BOOKING_CONFIRMED.
-2. To add scheduler job to scan all the record in the database for show_seat that have show ended need go to all the seat and rest all booking_status back to default value.
+2. To add scheduler job to scan all the record in the database for show_seat that have show ended need go to all the seat and rest all booking_status back to            UNRESERVED by the end of a day.
 3. To validate the buyer input when booking seats and reject the incorrect entry eg. Z19 as max no of seat per row is 10 only
+4. Use hibernate mapping @JoinColumn to query 2 more more table at the same time instead of one query per table to fetch information from different table